What is Riba?

 • It inculcates selfishness, inhumanity, greed, and worship of wealth; it destroys the spirit of sympathy and cooperation.

-• The contract of loan should be reduced in writing, in the presence of two witnesses.
+• The contract of Islamic loan should be reduced in writing, in the presence of two witnesses.

 • Islamic banking is based on the principle of partnership and profit-loss sharing basis.